oracle-livelabs/apex/online-bookstore-app/2-rest-data/2-rest-data-source.md

 ## Task 1: Extract data using REST Data Source

+In this task, you'll create a REST Data Source to extract data from an external API.
+This will allow you to fetch and integrate book data into your application.

 1. Click **App Builder** on the top Navigation Bar.

     ![App builder home page](images/click-app-builder.png " ")